infinum/dotnet-handbook/Serverless/Azure Functions/About Azure Functions.md

 #### Retry logic

-[Retry policies](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-error-pages?tabs=csharp#retry-policies-preview) can be defined for all functions in an app by setting properties in host.json or for individual functions using attributes.
+[Retry policies](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-error-pages?tabs=csharp#retry-policies-preview) can be defined for all functions in an app by setting properties in `host.json` or for individual functions using attributes.
 Retry options are:

 - Fixed delay - a specified amount of time is allowed to elapse between each try.
-- Exponential backoff - the amount of time between each try increases exponentially
+- Exponential backoff - the amount of time between each try increases exponentially.

 ```json
 {